 I know that many of you will groan at the very mention of the dreaded 30 June deadline but as an accountant and business advisor, nothing frustrates me more than not being able to achieve the very best tax outcome for a client.
 The tax landscape is constantly changing with new rules regularly being introduced or amended.
 For me, end of year tax planning is one of the most important services that we offer our clients.

-Obviously there are numerous strategies that you can put in place depending on your circumstances and the type and structure of your business but the most important thing to remember is that to ensure you give yourself the best opportunity to legally reduce your tax bill you need to start working towards it now!
+Obviously, there are numerous end of financial tax tips and strategies that you can put in place depending on your circumstances and the type and structure of your business but the most important thing to remember is that to ensure you give yourself the best opportunity to legally reduce your tax bill you need to start working towards it now!

 What’s more, there seems to be a common misconception that only larger businesses can benefit from tax planning.
 In fact, some of the most significant benefits I have been able to help achieve have been for small and medium sized business clients.

-Some of the more common strategies that can be implemented if you consult with an accountant before June 30th include:
+Some of the more common strategies and end of financial year tax tips that can be implemented if you consult with an accountant before June 30th include:

 - deferring income